If You Think Everyone Else Has More Friends, You're Not Alone

 Social media "perpetuates the idea that other people are more social than you," Whillans says.
 "We often fail to communicate when we fail, and that might be bad for us and also for our social network."

-In the new study, first-year students in the sample of more than 1,000 students reported having 3.63 close friends at on average UBC, but they believed their friends had 4.15 close friends.
+In the new study, first-year students in the sample of more than 1,000 students reported having 3.63 close friends on average at UBC, but they believed their friends had 4.15 close friends.

-The smaller second study found more than half of the nearly 400 students surveyed felt that others had more friends and were spending more time socializing.
+The smaller, second study found more than half of the nearly 400 students surveyed felt that others had more friends and were spending more time socializing.
 But it also suggests that for some people, feeling slightly behind on the friend curve was motivating because the students' perceptions of how they were doing socially compared to peers changed several months later.

 Past research indicates that if people think making more friends is "something you can change, something you can get better at," Whillans says, they will work toward that goal.
 For those who believed the friendship gap between them and others was already too great, more time on campus may not make much difference.